radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/NOTES.md

 >>[!CITE] *Maybe you always began to lose yourself in these relationships, but stayed in them.*
 >>\- (pg.
 114 middle left)
 >
 >>[!CITE] A couple of kids who were way over their heads
->
->>[!CITE] No smoking within 50 feet, trucks
->
->>[!CITE] Why is everyone is staring...
-Oh believe me I know why they are staring here

 ## Random bullshits
+- No smoking within 50 feet, trucks
 - Bahalag <font style="color: red"><u>BOGO</u></font> naningkamot btaw / Padayon <font style="color: red"><u>BOGO</u></font> Padayon <font style="color: green"><u>MANINGKAMOT</u></font>
 - Why are those that work hard never ask for help while those that fool around are the ones that keep asking
-- When the smart kid(girl) genuinely doesn't know and you have more knowledge about it
+- When the smart kid(girl) genuinely doesn't know and you have more knowledge about it (internal happiness)
-- powerofFriendship - When you thought you beat Natsu, then background music starts playing
+- **power**of**Friendship** - When you thought you beat MC, then background music starts playing (like fairytail)
 - Biggest Achievement never once admitted to the hospital

 >[!WARNING] ## Needed